 Once again I would like to express my sincere appreciation to all DMO staff, to colleagues at HM Treasury and at the Bank of England, and to our market counterparties for their professionalism, commitment and hard work throughout the year.
-The success of the DMO would not have been possible without their collective contribution.
+I would also like to give special thanks to Sam Beckett for her 5 years of service to the DMO's Managing Board, as the nonexecutive HM Treasury representative, and welcome James Richardson as her successor.
+The success of the DMO would not have been possible without their combined contribution.